Ky Hollenbeck: Early career (2006–2010)

 Born and raised in the San Francisco Bay Area, Hollenbeck began wrestling at the age of ten and took up Muay Thai at fifteen initially to give him an edge against opponents while street fighting.
 However, under the guidance of Kru Sam Phimsoutham at the World Team USA gym, he was able to channel his aggression off the streets and into the ring, winning national and North American titles as an amateur nak muay.

-While studying kinesiology at the University of Hawaii, Hollenbeck turned professional and soon found himself fighting in K-1.
+While studying kinesiology at the University of Hawaiʻi, Hollenbeck turned professional and soon found himself fighting in K-1.
 At the K-1 World Grand Prix 2007 in Hawaii on April 28, 2007, he knocked out Mighty Mo, Jr., the fourteen-year-old son of Mighty Mo, with a spinning back kick in the first round.
-Upon his return to the mainland, he won the IMTO California Light Heavyweight Championship by defeating Billy Evangelista on points in Fresno, California on November 10, 2007.
+Upon his return to the mainland, he won the IMTO California Light Heavyweight Championship by defeating Billy Evangelista on points in Fresno, California, on November 10, 2007.
 In addition to the striking credentials, he also holds a purple belt in Brazilian jiu-jitsu under Ralph Gracie and pursued a career in mixed martial arts between 2007 and 2009, going 5–1 with four submission wins and one KO.
 He ultimately decided to continue with Muay Thai, citing opportunities to fight internationally in the sport as the deciding factor.

 International emergence (2010–2012)

-In his first international match-up, Hollenbeck knocked out Shawn Lee inside the opening frame at the Legends of Heroes: Muaythai vs. Kung Fu event held in Pahang, Malaysia's Arena of Stars.
+In his first international match-up, Hollenbeck knocked out Shawn Lee inside the opening frame at the Legends of Heroes: Muaythai vs. Kung Fu event held in Pahang, Malaysias's Arena of Stars.
 He then won a four-man 72.5 kg/160 lb tournament held over two days in Haikou, Haidian Island, China.
 In the semi-finals on December 18, 2010, he defeated Pavel Obozny via technical knockout due to knee strikes in round three before taking a unanimous decision over Steve Moxon in the final on December 19 to win the tournament title and $10,000 in prize money.